henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 * (n,m): between n and m occurrences
 * no cardinality: one occurrence

-If there is no cardinality highlighted or the cardinality (\+) or (n,m) is used, including this IE in the CIE is mandatory.
+If there is no cardinality highlighted or the cardinality (\+) or (n,m) is used, including this IE in the subject is mandatory.
 In contrast, optional IE are expressed via the cardinality (?) or (\*).
-An CIE can prescribe a strict sequence to the component IE it contains.
-This in indicated by an (s).
-CIE that are prefixed with "c." have a simplified AIE counterpart that is prefixed with "a."
+A subject can prescribe a strict sequence to the component IE it contains.
+This in indicated by an (s). subject that are prefixed with "s." have a simplified attribute counterpart that is prefixed with "a."

 address-association (s):